-- Second Mortgage Loan Amount Calculation for a buyer: Homeownership Expense Payment or Voucher Program Payment Standard for unit size (whichever is less) minus the Total Tenant Payment (TTP) x 12 months x 10 years = maximum Second Mortgage loan amount (not to exceed \$52,000) - The Second Mortgage Loan Amount Calculation above shall be determined during buyer's loan pre-approval process and participant will be provided a written estimated soft second mortgage eligibility and soft second mortgage eligibility amount.
+- Second Mortgage Loan Amount Calculation for a buyer: eligible monthly rental assistance payment Homeownership Expense Payment or Voucher Program Payment Standard for unit size (whichever is less) minus the Total Tenant Payment (TTP) x 12 months x 10 years = maximum Second Mortgage loan amount (not to exceed \$52,000) x 12 months x 10 years = maximum Second Mortgage loan amount (not to exceed \$32,000.00). - The Second Mortgage Loan Amount Calculation above shall be determined during buyer's loan pre-approval process and participant will be provided a written estimated soft second mortgage eligibility amount.
 The notice will also advise whether the soft second mortgage is to be applied to decrease the 1st mortgage debt obligation and/or increase purchase capacity.
-This notice is to be shared with the buyer's prospective lender and/or Real Estate agent prior to buyer selecting a home to purchase. - Prior to submitting a sales agreement to the seller to purchase a home the buyer must provide a copy of the sales agreement to HACP for review.
-HACP will issue a final approval notice advising of amount of assistance the buyer is to receive based on the selected Property and cost associated with the purchase.
-After the primary lender has made a mortgage loan commitment in accordance with the buyer's sales agreement, the buyer is not eligible to request or have HACP recalculate the buyer's HACP Second Mortgage amount.
+This notice is to be shared with the buyer's prospective lender and/or Real Estate agent prior to buyer selecting a home to purchase.

-PAGE 10
+PAGE 11

-- The HACP Second Mortgage shall be reduced each month (1/120) by the amount (eligible monthly MAP) used in the Second Mortgage Loan Amount Calculation above; provided that, buyer remains in good standing in the Program, continues to occupy the property as their primary residence, and is not in default under the mortgage.
+- Prior to submitting a sales agreement to the seller to purchase a home the buyer must provide a copy of the sales agreement to HACP for review.
+HACP will issue a final approval notice advising of amount of assistance the buyer is to receive based on the selected Property and cost associated with the purchase and prior to a signed buyer's sales agreement.
+The HACP Second Mortgage loan amount shall be provided to both buyer and lender and authorized by HACP's Chief Financial Officer.
+After the primary lender has made a mortgage loan commitment in accordance with the buyer's sales agreement, the buyer is not eligible to request or have HACP recalculate the buyer's HACP Second Mortgage amount. - The HACP Second Mortgage shall be reduced each month (1/120) by the amount (eligible monthly MAP) used in the Second Mortgage Loan Amount Calculation above; provided that, buyer remains in good standing in the Program, continues to occupy the property as their primary residence, and is not in default under the mortgage.
 In the event of a mortgage default or if the buyer is no longer residing in the home, no further HACP Second Mortgage debt reduction shall occur while such default or non-occupancy condition continues.
 The buyer in this program who defaults on their mortgage will not be eligible for housing assistance through the HACP (or through any HUD funded housing assistance program) until the outstanding obligation on the HACP 2nd mortgage has been satisfied. - Once a buyer completes a home purchase, interim and monthly re-certifications of income and annual Housing Quality Standard (HQS) inspections are no longer required.